 What should an academically suspended student do regarding the Fall/Spring classes they are registered for?

 During a regular UNH semester (Fall/Spring), no action is required on the student’s part to drop the classes.
-After an initial appeal period has passed, typically two weeks, the Registrar’s Office will drop suspended students from classes and Business Services will reverse tuition and tuition related fees.
+After an initial appeal period has passed, typically two weeks, the Registrar’s Office will drop suspended students from classes and Student Accounts will reverse tuition and tuition related fees.

 To pay any outstanding balances or request a refund if available, the student should contact Student Accounts (603)862-2230.
 A checklist of Offices that should be contacted when a student leaves the University is included at the end of this FAQ.

 Under what circumstances will a student be academically dismissed?